 Eastman Autographic Film Cartridge, Size A118

 The back of an Autographic Kodak camera has a narrow slot that is covered by a light-tight door.
-To write a note, the door was lifted, giving access to the film's paper backing.
+To make a note the door was lifted, giving access to the film's paper backing.
 Autographic cameras were provided with a writing instrument called a stylus.
 The stylus was used to scribe the notation onto the paper backing.
 To capture the handwriting, the door was left open for a few seconds, exposing the marked area to the light.
 The Vanity Kodak page shows an Autographic camera and stylus.

 A large red letter A and the number 118 are printed on the end of the film box.
 The A indicates that this is Autographic film.
 The Kodak size designation is 118.
 Size 118 film was available in both Autographic and standard (non-Autographic) versions.
 Either type of film could be used in Autographic or standard cameras, but of course the Autographic feature required an Autographic camera loaded with Autographic film.